librecodigo/escuela/CONTRIBUTING.md

 1. [Contribute to this open-source codebase](#contribute-to-this-open-source-codebase).
 Help us edit coding challenges, or fix bugs on the learning platform.

-2. Help campers on our [public forum](https://www.freecodecamp.org/forum/).
-[Answer their coding questions](https://www.freecodecamp.org/forum/?max_posts=1) or [give them feedback on their coding projects](https://www.freecodecamp.org/forum/c/project-feedback?max_posts=1).

-3. Help us add subtitles (closed captions) to our [YouTube channel videos](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ/videos).
+2. [Help with translation fixes](#help-with-translation-fixes) as we integrate the Spanish curriculum on the website.

 ## Contribute to this open-source codebase

-Our codebase has thousands of [coding challenges](https://learn.freecodecamp.org) and other source code that power our learning platform.
+Right now, we are looking for help with UI - especially for toggling between Spanish and English lessons.
+If you are interested in helping, send an email to jess@codigo.la and I will add you to the organization!

-### Create, update and fix bugs in our coding challenges
+### Create, update and fix bugs

-All our coding challenges are curated by the community, bringing in expert knowledge from volunteers like you.

-You can help expand them and make their wording better.
-You can also update the user stories to explain the concept better or remove redundant ones and improve the challenge tests to make them more accurately test people's code.

-**If you're interested in improving these coding challenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).**
+Once you are a part of the código github organization, you can create pull requests, host the platform locally, and add any contributions you'd like!

-### Help us fix bugs in freeCodeCamp.org's learning platform
+### Help us fix bugs in Código's learning platform

 Our learning platform runs on a modern JavaScript stack.
 It has various components, tools, and libraries, including but not limited to, Node.js, MongoDB, LoopBack, OAuth 2.0, React, Gatsby, Webpack, and more.